 At Adient, integrity is never optional.
 That’s why we hold ourselves – and our suppliers – to the highest ethical and sustainability standards.
-From reducing our carbon footprints to maintaining workplaces free from harassment and discrimination.
+From reducing our carbon footprint to maintaining workplaces free from harassment and discrimination.
 We expect our suppliers to conduct business in a safe and sustainable manner, consistent with regulatory guidelines.
 For us, the only way to do well is by doing good – for our customers, our workforce, our communities and our planet.

 The Adient Ethics Policy and Helpline

-The Adient Ethics Policy outlines our ethical expectations and Code of Conduct for our employees, contractors, and our Suppliers.
+The Adient Ethics Policy outlines our ethical expectations and Code of Conduct for our employees, contractors, and our suppliers.

 International Materials Data System (IMDS)

 The IMDS (International Material Data System) is an internet-based database established by automotive OEMs to track and record chemical ingredients of parts and assemblies across the entire automotive supply chain.
 IMDS is the global standard to collect, maintain, analyze and archive all materials used for automobile manufacturing.
-All Adient suppliers that provide direct material production parts and or assemblies are expected to comply with IMDS requirements.
+All Adient suppliers that provide direct material production parts and/or assemblies are expected to comply with IMDS requirements.

 IMDS submissions must include all materials present in the finished product.
 All basic substances must be reported.
-Process chemicals, by products of reaction and contaminants listed in the GADSL as D or D/P must be reported as soon as the concentration in the end product exceeds the defined threshold.
+Process chemicals, byproducts of reaction and contaminants listed in the GADSL as D or D/P must be reported as soon as the concentration in the end product exceeds the defined threshold.